jjustin1/GESFinalProject.io/index.md

 # Single-Family Zoning (SFZ) Map Portfolio

 ### Purpose
 This page is designed to showcase the portfolio of maps I created for my final project in GES 687.
 This project centered around mapping and analyzing single-family zoning restriction policies in the Baltimore region, as well as analyzing the relationship they have with various community outcomes.
+For this project, I chose to look at how widespread single-family zoning restrictions are in the Baltimore region, as well as looking at the relationship between these zoning restrictions and community demographcis such as median household income and house price.
+<br><br/>
 Scroll below to view the zoning maps I created, and scroll to the bottom to view my analysis of the results.

 ---